TheCaduceus/Microsoft-E5-Auto-Renewal/README.md

 ## ❓ How to use?
 **By following the steps given below, you can use the public instance without deploying your own server or requiring any setup.**

-> [!IMPORTANT]
-> * The generation of new refresh tokens using the public instance's default authorization client is now disabled.
-> * Old refresh tokens will continue to work until they are invalidated 90 days from the date of their issue.
-> * It is now mandatory to use your own authorization client with the public instance to maximize the probability of renewing your subscription.
-> * Below is the comprehensive guide on how to use your own authorization client with the public instance.

 * Acquire your client ID and secret as given [here](#variables).
   * Redirect URL should be: